OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 ![Jira Deployments](jira-deployment.png)

-As a note, **Development** here refers to an environment type, not an environment name.
+As a note, _Development_ here refers to an environment type, not an environment name.
 The environment name in Octopus in this example was actually Azure-Dev.
 See below for more detail on where this becomes important.

+An important thing to note is that the link in the image above will link to the deployment in Octopus.
+In order for Octopus to feed this Url to Jira **you must have the Server Uri configured on the Configuration/Nodes page**.

 ## Octopus Connect App and the Jira Extension